 When to Use Each Model

-Model B is for situations where the stakes are higher, multiple stakeholders need to weigh in, and the criteria for a good idea need to be explicitly agreed on and documented.
+Model B is for situations where the stakes are higher, multiple stakeholders need to weigh in, and the criteria for a good idea need to be explicitly agreed and documented.
 Good for strategic innovation programs or when leadership wants to see how decisions were made.

-Model A: The 3-Question Shortcut
+Model A: The Three-Question Shortcut

 For each idea, score three dimensions on a scale of 1 to 5: